ArronThundercliffe/conjur-summon-kubeconfig/README.md

 # Configuration
 The following instructions use the examples shown within each file.
 Rename and replace as required to suit your own deployment.

-First we're going to connect to our Conjur CLI container and load our Conjur policy named "k8_admin" into the root policy:
+First, we're going to connect to our Conjur CLI container and load our Conjur policy named "k8_admin" into the root policy:

     conjur policy load root k8_admin.yml